jackieliang5985/207-PROJECT/README.md

     - **Presenter**: Updates the display with the chosen colors.

 ## Installation
+* Support for Windows, MacOS, and Linux
 * Clone the repository using the command:
   `git clone https://github.com/jackieliang5985/207-PROJECT.git`
+* To run the program, ensure you have Java installed on your system.
+You can install the latest version of Java from Oracle's Java SE Downloads.
+* Java Development Kit (JDK) 11 or higher is recommended for running the program.

+## How to use the program
+* To begin creating your mind map, enter a title for your mind map and click on "Create New Mindmap"
+* From there, you can choose to change the title if needed, or continue to the mind map board
+* On the mind map board, all actions are accessible within a dropdown menu which can be opened up by right-clicking anywhere on the board.
+* **Add Image Post It**: Search for a desired image through text input.
+Select an image that shows up upon searching to add it to the board.
+* **Add Text Post It**: Enter the text you want to write on the note, and it will appear on the board with a default color of orange.
+* Notes can be repositioned by holding left-click over them and dragging them across the board.
+* **Change Color**: You must right-click over the target note to be able to perform this action.
+Select a color from the color chooser, which will update the color of the note accordingly.
+* **Add Connection**: You must right-click over the target note to be able to perform this action.
+Then, click on the note you want to connect the target note to, which will create a line connecting the two notes.
+* **Delete Post It**: You must right-click over the target note to be able to perform this action.
+The note, as well as any connections it is involved in will be deleted from the mind map.
+* **Save**: You can export the mind map as a .png, .jpg, or .pdf file.
+* **Logout**: Exit the mind map and return to the create new mind map page.

 ## License
 * See the LICENSE file for more details.